circleci/circleci-docs/jekyll/_cci2/executor-types.md

     docker:
       - image: buildpack-deps:trusty
 ```
-Nearly all of the public images on Docker Hub and Docker Registry are supported by default when you specify the `docker:` key in your `config.yml` file. **Note:** If you want to work with private images/registries, please refer to [Remote Docker][building-docker-images].
+To make the transition easy, CircleCI maintains convenience images on Docker Hub for popular languages.
+See [Using Pre-Built CircleCI Docker Images]({{ site.baseurl }}/2.0/circleci-images/) for the complete list of names and tags.

-Docker Images may be specified in two ways, by referring to the image name and version tag on Docker Hub or by using the URL to an image in a registry:
+Docker Images may be specified in three ways, by the image name and version tag on Docker Hub or by using the URL to an image in a registry:

+### Public Convenience Images on Docker Hub
+  - `name:tag`
+    - `circleci/node:7.10-browsers`
+  - `name@digest`
+    - `redis@sha256:34057dd7e135ca41...`

 ### Public Images on Docker Hub
   - `name:tag`